 Charlotte Mason is not a Curriculum

-If your new to the Charlotte Mason philosophy of education understand that it is not a curriculum.
+If you’re new to the Charlotte Mason philosophy of education understand that it is not a curriculum.
 It is a philosophy of education that encompasses a whole child.
 A method focusing on individual progress rather than the systematic conventional school approach.
 The Charlotte Mason method transforms education into art; to be done well it requires a certain finesse.
-If your considering implementing a Charlotte Mason Curriculum in the near future, I highly suggest reading her volumes which you can purchase below.
+If you’re considering implementing a Charlotte Mason Curriculum in the near future, I highly suggest reading her volumes which you can purchase below.